Diffusion Cocktail: Mixing Domain-Specific Diffusion Models for Diversified Image Generations: Conclusion

 \section{Conclusion}

-We propose Ditail, a training-free method to transfer content and style information between DMs.
-Ditail allows for novel generation by incorporating various DMs, giving users more control and flexibility and benefiting from the extensive collection of DMs.
-Ditail applies to style transfer tasks with the target style defined by a DM instead of images and has the promise of fine-grained manipulations such as prompt guidance strength and partial transfer for controllable image generations.
-Ditail is also generalizable to stylized image editing on real images.
-Our future work involves integrating Ditail to other emerging methods and architectures for better efficiency and controllability.
+We propose Ditail, a training-free method to transfer content and style information between multiple DMs.
+Ditail allows for image generation by incorporating various DMs, giving users more control and flexibility and benefiting from the extensive collection of DMs.
+Ditail applies to style transfer tasks with the target style defined by a DM instead of images.
+It promises fine-grained manipulations such as textual prompts and condition scaling for controllable image generations.
+Ditail is highly extensible to diverse application, such as novel-style image generation, prompt-based and collage-based image manipulation.
+Our future work involves integrating Ditail with other emerging methods and architectures for better efficiency and controllability.